Arithmetic representations of mapping class groups: Introduction and statement of the main result

 There is also a useful geometric interpretation for this last formulation: given such an $A$, then we can obtain the $G$-covering $S'\to S'_G$ as above as follows: regard $S_G\ssm A$ as a punctured surface (so with two punctures for each component of $A$) and let $S'_G\supset S_G\ssm A$ be the closed orbifold obtained by filling in these punctures as non-orbifold points.
 Our assumptions say that $S'_G$ is a closed connected surface (the genus drop is the number of connected components of $A$) and that the given $G$-covering $S\to S_G$ arises from a $G$-covering $S'\to S'_G$ with for each component of $A$ an identification of the fibers of this covering over the two associated points (as principal $G$-sets).
 If we give $S_G$ a complex structure and thus turn it into a smooth complex-projective curve with an orbifold structure, then an algebraic geometer might be tempted to regard this orbifold curve as being in its moduli space near the Deligne-Mumford stratum where the orbifold acquires $k$ nodes, but for which the $G$-covering stays irreducible and does not ramify over the nodes.
 The covering $S'\to S'_G$ then appears as the normalization of such a degeneration.
 No algebraic geometry is used in the proof, though, for the topological part of this paper uses methods that directly generalize those of \cite{L}.

 Let us compare the above theorem with the work of Gr\"unewald-Larsen-Lubotzky-Malestein \cite{GLLM}, whose main motivation was to construct, via the virtual isomorphism mentioned above, new arithmetic quotients of the mapping class group of $S_G$.
 They assume that $G$ acts freely so that $S_G=S^\circ_G$ and impose another, more technical condition, which in our set-up translates into that we are in the context of (i) and demand that the covering $S'\to S'_G$ is of `handlebody type', in the sense that it extends to a handlebody that has $S'_G$ as boundary.
-They prove that the image of $\diff^+(S)^G$ in each simple factor of $\Sp(H^1(S, \QQ))^G$ is arithmetic.
-Our approach differs from theirs in several aspects, but mostly in our relatively simple way of constructing $G$-equivariant mapping classes. \\
+They prove that the image of $\diff^+(S)^G$ in each simple factor of $\Sp(\Hl^1(S, \QQ))^G$ is arithmetic.
+Our approach differs from theirs in several aspects, but mostly in our direct and relatively simple way of constructing $G$-equivariant mapping classes. \\

-When speaking of arithmetic subgroups of $\Sp(H^1(S, \QQ))^G$, it is of course tacitly understood that the latter can be regarded as the group of rational points of an algebraic group defined over $\QQ$.
-We use the rest of this introduction to make that explicit.
+When speaking of arithmetic subgroups of $\Sp(\Hl^1(S, \QQ))^G$, it is of course tacitly understood that the latter can be regarded as the group of rational points of an algebraic group defined over $\QQ$.
+Let us make this explicit.